kyle-rb/minecraft-image-draw/README.md

 - Python 2
 - Python Image Library (PIL)

-##How to Use
+## How to Use
 Put the path to the image after the script
 >python image-draw.py my-image.jpg

-Note: Images should be resized to about 100x100 before
+Note: Images should be resized to about 100x100 before being drawn into the game, due to draw distance limitations.

 ## Example
 ![example](costanza-image-to-minecraft.jpg)